ROCm/omniperf/docs/conceptual/pipeline-descriptions.rst

 The vector arithmetic logic unit (VALU) executes vector instructions over an entire wavefront, each :ref:`work-item <desc-work-item>` (or, vector-lane) potentially operating on distinct data.
-The VALU of a CDNA accelerator or GCN GPU typically consists of:
+The VALU of a CDNA™ accelerator or GCN™ GPU typically consists of:

 *  Four 16-wide SIMD processors (see :hip-training-pdf:`24` for more details).